dodeca12/Zalgo/README.md

 #### Issues

 The "Zalgo-ification" effect of text pollution is heavily dependant on the text-rendering settings of a computer (or application).
 Many different factors affect the ability and magnitude of the text pollution effect caused by Zalgo - different operating systems, browsers, text/font settings, and even hardware all make Zalgo-text appear different.
+For example: